niklaushirt/ibm-aiops-deployer/README.md

 # 🚀 Quick install
 ---------------------------------------------------------------

-The idea of this repo is to provide a optimised, complete, pre-trained `Demo-in-a-Box` environment that is self-contained (e.g. can be deployed in only one cluster)
+The idea of this repo is to provide a optimised, complete, pre-trained `🐣 Demo-in-a-Box` environment that is self-contained (e.g. can be deployed in only one cluster)

 <details>
 <summary>Details...</summary>